 Summit in Union County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 42.811′ N, 74° 21.091′ W. Marker is in Summit, New Jersey, in Union County.
-Marker can be reached from the intersection of Broad Street (County Route 512) and Denman Place, on the right when traveling east.
-Located at the end of the Summit Park Line rail-trail built Touch for map.
-Marker is at or near this postal address: 10 Overlook Road, Summit NJ 07901, United States of America.
+40° 42.957′ N, 74° 20.154′ W. Marker is in Summit, New Jersey, in Union County.
+Marker is at the intersection of Springfield Ave (County Route 527) and Middle Avenue, on the right when traveling east on Springfield Ave.
+Touch for map.
+Marker is in this post office area: Summit NJ 07901, United States of America.
 Touch for directions.